 Jazz Handbook

 Jazz Majors are to read and fully understand the Jazz Student Handbook before signing the Jazz Student Handbook Agreement Form.
 Student signatures indicate consent to everything outlined, including revisions made each semester.
-This form must be submitted no later than the Week-3 Monday deadline of each semester.
+The Handbook form is one of three forms automatically included in the Ensemble Scheduling Form due by the First-Tuesday deadline at the start of each semester.

 Contents